machdyne/kakao/README.md

   - ark (a script for searching and reading offline information)
   - lesen (a script for reading books)
   - busybox (ls, cp, grep, awk, sed, etc.)

+While sdroot version includes these and additional apps.

 ## Installation